maunij/Modelling-Emergence-in-Flocks/README.md

 # Modelling-Emergence-in-Flocks
-Supplementary Information for my MA4K8 Project.
+Supplementary Information for my master's project.

 Included are codes for a MATLAB implementation of the Boids model, the Cucker-Smale model & the augmented Cucker-Smale model.
 Below are animated quiver plots of the various models.
 All plots are done in R^2 but the code can easily be updated to work in any dimension (in particular, convergence results hold in the CS model regardless of dimension).